teh-username/site/source/about/index.md

 A big fan of:

-0. Infrastructure and Configuration as Code
-1. CI and CD
+0. Pushing performant code
+1. Writing slick tests
 2. Automating boring and manual stuff
-3. Writing slick tests
-4. Pushing performant code

-I'm currently a Senior Site Reliability Engineer at ING BSS
+3. CI and CD
+4. Infrastructure and Configuration as Code

 You can reach me at hello(at)laroberto.dev